arnold-c/OutbreakDetection/manuscript/typst-manuscript.typ

 = Methods
 == Model Structure
-We constructed a stochastic compartmental non-age structured Susceptible-Exposed-Infected-Recovered (SEIR) model of measles, and simulated using a modified Tau-leaping algorithm with a time step of 1 day, utilizing binomial draws to ensure compartment sizes remained positive valued @chatterjeeBinomialDistributionBased2005 @gillespieApproximateAcceleratedStochastic2001.
+We constructed a stochastic compartmental non-age structured Susceptible-Exposed-Infected-Recovered (SEIR) model of measles, and simulated using a modified Tau-leaping algorithm with a time step of 1 day that utilizes binomial draws to ensure compartment sizes remained positive valued @chatterjeeBinomialDistributionBased2005 @gillespieApproximateAcceleratedStochastic2001.
-We assumed that transmission rate ($beta_t$) is sinusoidal with a period of one year and 20% seasonal amplitude.
+We assumed that the transmission rate ($beta_t$) is sinusoidal with a period of one year and 20% seasonal amplitude.
-$R_0$ was set to 16, with a latent period of 10 days and infectious period of 8 days.
+$R_0$ was set to 16, with a latent period of 10 days and infectious period of 8 days @guerraBasicReproductionNumber2017 @gastanaduyMeasles2019.
 The population was initialized with 500,000 individuals with Ghana-like birth and vaccination rates, and the final results were scaled up to the approximate 2022 population size of Ghana (33 million) @worldbankGhana.
 We assumed commuter-style imports at each time step to avoid extinction; the number of imports each day were drawn from a Poisson distribution with mean proportional to the size of the population and $R_0$ @keelingModelingInfectiousDiseases2008.
 The full table of parameters can be found in @tbl-model-parameters.